help-me-mom/ng-mocks/README.md

 #### `NG_MOCKS_ROOT_PROVIDERS` token

 There are root services and tokens apart from provided ones in Angular applications.
-It might happen that in a test we want these providers to be replaced with their mocks, or kept.
+It might happen that in a test we want these providers to be replaced with their mocks or to be kept.

 If we want to replace all root providers with their mocks in an angular test, we need to pass `NG_MOCKS_ROOT_PROVIDERS` token into [`.mock`](#mockbuildermock).